BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 I've made a tool to help automate those tasks, though!
 You can find it on Nexusmods <a href="https://www.nexusmods.com/baldursgate3/mods/11295">here.</a>

-The Using the Timeline Updater tab covers how to use the tool!
-The instructions have been mirrored on the tool's Nexusmods page as well.
+Instructions on how to use the tool can be found on the mod page for it!

+I've also provided annotated sample mods, including ones that break down different effect components, and how they work, on this mod page [here.](https://www.nexusmods.com/baldursgate3/mods/10086) I highly recommend checking those out; I was planning on screenshotting the code for them, but it ended up being a lot to screenshot.
+You'll probably have an easier time following along with this guide if you check out the sample mods!
+(Some people I sent them to thought they *were* the guide, actually, so you might only have to look at those!)

-This section of the tutorial is also broken down into the following other tabs:
+This section of the tutorial is also broken down into the following tabs:

 The Anatomy of a Dialog Timeline tab explains the structure of the files overall, the Effect Components tab will break down the different EffectComponents in the files, the How to Edit tab will go over editing the files, and the Emotion Rigs Quick Ref tab lists out the expression rigs used by the game, with the ID and variation numbers you'll need to reference them in the files.